mauricelambert/WebServerIdentifier/README.md

 This package identifies Web servers using an aggressive technique based on the maximum size of the URI.

+This tool is a basic implementation, the technique is describe [here](https://www.slideshare.net/MauriceLambert1/webmaxuriidentifierpdf).

 ## Requirements

 This package require: